MrNemesis98/GRBAS_Mate/README.md

 For downloading the app please follow this link to the OSF Project: https://doi.org/10.17605/OSF.IO/PTQG4.
 Under Files/Github you can download single Pythonfiles or source material.
-Please pay attention to the MIT License terms.
+Please pay attention to the MIT and CCBY 4.0 License terms.